 Moving on to his veggie pick, Sinclair is also a fan of Brussels sprouts—specifically, "roasted Brussels sprouts, pan-fried, a bit of garlic and salt and pepper."
 This cruciferous vegetable is a great source of vitamins A, C, K, and folate (among others); minerals, including potassium; and fiber to keep you feeling satiated.
-Plus, Brussels sprouts can even support cell and immune health due to antioxidants like kaempferol and quercetin, respectively.
+Plus, Brussels sprouts can even support cell and immune health due to antioxidants like kaempferol5 and quercetin, respectively.

 We were a bit surprised to learn that cantaloupe makes the cut (an underrated add to the fruit bowl!).
 But according to Sinclair: "As a fruit, that's the most nutritious you can get."
 Its orange color comes from the carotenoid beta-carotene, which the body converts to vitamin A. Vitamin A provides a host of benefits, including immune, eye, skin, and reproductive health.

 On a similar note: You can also get a fair share of vitamin A from supplements, as most quality multivitamin formulas include it in the mix. mindbodygreen's ultimate multivitamin+, for example, contains a combination of carotenoids (beta-carotene being one of them), as well as a host of carefully selected bioactive botanicals that provide further, incremental support for cellular longevity and vitality.
-Researchers have even discovered that people can improve their longevity by simply taking a daily, comprehensive multi.* Just had to weave in some extra information in case you want to support longevity from multiple avenues.
+Researchers have even discovered that people can improve their longevity6 by simply taking a daily, comprehensive multi.* Just had to weave in some extra information in case you want to support longevity from multiple avenues.

 Sinclair rounds out his list with nuts, specifically cashews (his favorite) and Brazil nuts.
 He's a fan of these two because of their protein content (cashews boast 5.1 grams per ounce, while Brazil nuts contain 4 grams per ounce).
-In addition to protein, cashews provide copper and magnesium, while Brazil nuts are a top source of selenium (but make sure you stick to one to three to avoid consuming too much of the mineral).
+In addition to protein, cashews provide copper and magnesium, while Brazil nuts are a top source of selenium (but make sure you stick to one to three12 to avoid consuming too much of the mineral).

 Lastly, nuts are another excellent source of heathy fats like omega-3s and omega-6s.